fall 2025 Club Opportunities

 Application Requirements: Three short answers

-Prior Knowledge: Fundamental marketing knowledge, experience in Marketing Society, experience in any Marketing related field
+Prior Knowledge: Experience in Marketing Society, fundamental marketing knowledge, experience in any Marketing related field

 The Study Abroad Liaisons program allows students who are currently studying abroad at NYU global sites or IBEX locations to stay involved in MktSoc club activities.
 Students who are part of the program will be required to A) do @mktsoc social media takeovers to answer questions from peers (e.g. recruiting while abroad, life abroad, and etc.) B) create content for Marketing Society’s blog Agora.